Cultured Guru Logo

 Christmas Morning Cinnamon Rolls

 Nothing says Christmas morning like some freshly baked cinnamon rolls, though.
-So I combined my love of gingerbread with my sourdough cinnamon roll recipe to make the perfect Christmas morning breakfast cinnamon rolls.
+So I combined my love of gingerbread with my sourdough cinnamon roll recipe to make the perfect Christmas morning cinnamon rolls.

 A person spooning white icing onto freshly baked christmas morning cinnamon rolls with gingerbread filling.